About the Program

 At the time of application, students are required to have:

-• Successfully completed the SUNY Buffalo State required college Writing (CWP 101/CWP 102 with a "C" or better).
+- Successfully complete the SUNY Buffalo State required college Writing (CWP 101/CWP 102) or its equivalent.
+Grade of C or better is required.

 Learning Outcomes